wrapss/steel-browser-multi/README.md

 > Steel is in public beta and evolving every day.
 Your suggestions, ideas, and reported bugs help us immensely.
 Do not hesitate to join in the conversation on [Discord](https://discord.gg/steel-dev) or raise a GitHub issue.
 We read everything, respond to most, and love you.

+If you love open-source, AI, and dev tools, [we're hiring across the stack](https://steel-dev.notion.site/jobs-at-steel?pvs=74)!

 ## ⚡ Installation